T. L. Wagener

 T.L.
-Wagener (Terri Wagener) is a playwright and screenwriter.
+Wagener (Terri Wagener, T.W.
+Bristol) is a playwright, screenwriter, and novelist.
 Her plays include The Man Who Could See Through Time, The Tattler: The Story and Stories of a Pathological Liar, Currently Married, Ladies in Waiting, Semi-Precious Things, Damn Everything But The Circus, Work, and The Age of Outrage.
 Her film work includes Fried Green Tomatoes, and others.
 She is known in Hollywood as the writer whose work got Jessica Tandy to say "yes."
+Her novel, written as T.W.
+Bristol, is "DID YOU FIND EVERY THING YOU WERE LOOKING FOR?", published by Quixote Publishing, March 5, 2024.